 - Confusing navigational structure.

 - Poor typography makes it unreadable.

 Having a great website will put your construction business in a good light and could mean the difference in starting a conversation for a new £200,000 to £1,000,000 project.After all, your website is online 24/7 showcasing past projects for future clients to see.Hopefully, this post has helped spark a few ideas of what can be done when building or redesigning a site.When starting a new website project, we like to get a list of 10 websites in the same industry both local and national.
 Then we compare three key factors which are:

 - The dwell time (time the user spends on the page)

 - The bounce rate (the percentage of visitors viewing one page)

 - The page views (total number of pages people visited on your site)

-If you want more information on construction websites go check out or monthly website design, it’s an affordable service tailored to build you the best site possible.
+We can then reverse engineer what’s working resulting in a data-driven design to create the best construction website.What did you think about the list?
+Did you find it helpful?If you want more information on construction websites go check out or monthly website design, it’s an affordable service tailored to build you the best site possible.
 The first step always starts with getting in touch, so don’t hesitate to reach out.